 The spacious, L-shaped entrance hall provides a lovely introduction to this home with a light and airy feel, newly-fitted carpet and wall lights, and through the kitchen doorway straight ahead you can catch sight of the garden.
 Doors off the hallway lead to the living room, kitchen, bedrooms and bathroom, and there are also two large storage cupboards with water tank and consumer unit.

-An obscure-glazed door leads into the generous living room with large windows to both front and rear and features a stone fireplace with built-in gas fire.
+An obscure-glazed door leads into the generous living room with large windows to both front and rear and features a stone fireplace with built-in remote control gas fire.
 The window to the rear aspect has views into the garden through the conservatory.
 A glazed door leads into the kitchen from the lounge.

 With doors to the hallway, living room and conservatory, this brand-new Howdens kitchen features wood laminate worktops contrasting with cream units and integrated appliances including an eye-level Bosch oven, Bosch induction hob with AEG cooker hood, large fridge freezer and dishwasher.
 There are downlights and vinyl flooring and a window over the stainless sink looks into the conservatory and garden.
 A cupboard houses the Bosch gas boiler and there is an obscure-glazed, multi-paned door to the hallway.